NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/lidar/2017-06-20-Classify_Raster_With_Threshold.md

 ---
 layout: post
-title: "Classify a Raster Using Threshold Values"
+title: "Classify a Raster Using Threshold Values in Python"
-date: 2017-06-08
+date: 2017-06-10
 dateCreated: 2017-06-20
 lastModified: 2017-06-19
 estimatedTime: